glasnt/pycon2020-tutorial/README.md

 ### Download the sample application

-Download a copy of the source code for the demo application, an application called "unicodex".
+Download a [copy of the source code for the demo application](https://github.com/GoogleCloudPlatform/django-demo-app-unicodex/releases/tag/pycon2020), an application called "unicodex".
 Extract the contents of the zipfile into a directory, and open your terminal to that folder.

 ```
 curl https://github.com/GoogleCloudPlatform/django-demo-app-unicodex/archive/pycon2020.zip -Lo unicodex-tutorial.zip
 unzip unicodex-tutorial.zip
-cd django-unicodex-tutorial-pycon	2020
+cd django-demo-app-unicodex-pycon2020
 ```

 The current folder will contain many files, including a `Dockerfile` and `docker-compose.yml` file, and many folders, including a `unicodex` folder.